 - Prepare an annual leadership summary at the close of each academic year listing and assessing curricular and co-curricular leadership accomplishments;

-- Note that students who participate in the iLEAD program for first-year students will receive priority consideration.
+- Note that students who participate in the NSLS program for first-year students will receive priority consideration.

 The Distinguished Leaders Program is for first-year students ONLY.
 The NCAA division III prohibits consideration of athletics and athletics leadership for scholarship consideration.
-Scholarship applications are due on or before March 7, 2014.
-There will be a breakfast for recipients, held on March 13 at 7 a.m. in the LEV Conference Room, Abe House, 48 W. Jefferson Street.
-If you have any questions contact Renique Kersh at firstname.lastname@example.org or at 630-637-5160.
+Scholarship applications are due on or before March 28, 2016.
+There will be a breakfast for recipients (the date & location to be announced).
+If you have any questions, please email Dr. Abigaile VanHorn at email@example.com or call 630-637-5160.

 Scholarship Application Requirements